markpmlim/ExploringSceneKit-OpenGL/Readme.md

 Using OpenGL geometry shaders to perform custom rendering in SceneKit is straightforward.
 However, SceneKit does not play nice when OpenGL tessellation shaders are used.
 In fact, it took a fair bit of experimentation and guesswork to get such shaders to execute properly within SceneKit's environment.

 Two things to bear in mind when using OpenGL shaders for custom rendering viz:

-a) all OpenGL functions require a context
+a) all OpenGL functions require a Core OpenGL (CGL) context object to be instantiated.

-b) many OpenGL functions require binding of a vertex array object and an OpenGL program object.
+b) many OpenGL functions require binding of a vertex array object and an OpenGL program object to be installed.

 This project consists of 4 demos: